alexcraig777/pythy/docs/directives.rst

    * At one point I thought we could do this purely by aliasing the function to ``__init__``, but it's first parameter doesn't have the right name, so it wouldn't work.
+   * TODO: The C function will have to return a pointer to the type associated with the class.
+So once we transition to using parameter type instead of name for classes we can drop the ``c-arg-name`` argument to the directive.

 #. ``func_alias <c-func-name> <py-name>``